 You may see the first house and think it perfect but always look at more than one place.
 This will help you decide whether your initial decision is the right one.
 Think about not just the condition of the property but how far is it from university or the shops?
 What’s your route to university and what is it like at night?
 Do you feel safe?
-It would be a good idea to see the property several times at different times of the day.
+It would be a good idea to see the property several times at different times of the day if you can.

 Speak to current tenants.

-Try to speak to the current tenants and do this alone without the agents or landlord being there.
+Try to speak to the current tenants and do this alone without the agents or landlord being there if possible.
 Ask them what their experience has been over the year.
 Have they had any persistent problems with the property and if so, what has the landlord or agent’s response to this?
 Remember that disrepair problems do arise with properties every now and then; it is the response from the landlord or agents that is important.

 Think about your opinion of the agent or landlord.

 A good agent or landlord will listen to your questions and give you as much time as you want to view the property as many times as you want, to consider the contract and generally take your time to decide.

 Landlords will commonly put pressure on potential tenants, they will tell you that the property is in great demand, that other students are going to see the house later and unless you sign there and then, you will lose it.
-This is often not true.
+This may not necessarily be true.

-Remember that agents or landlords want you to sign to ensure that their property is full and in the case of agents, to earn their fee.
+Remember that agents or landlords want you to sign to ensure that their property is full and in the case of the agent, to earn their fee.
 Also remember agents work for landlords, not you.